mzhekova97/guidelines/docs/optitrack/README.md

 ## Installation
 For the installation process, you may consult [the optitrack website](https://v22.wiki.optitrack.com/index.php?title=Installation_and_Activation)

+>[!Warning] If the Optitrack computer is changed, please copy all the available licences from the Licence folder of the current Optitrack computer and paste them in the Licence folder of the new Optitrack computer!
+This solves licence issues.

 ## Setup
 The Optitrack-PC needs to be connected to the OptiTrack cameras via Ethernet to the OptiTrack switch, which is in the Electrical cabinet.
 The ROS-PC, is then connected to a second network, used to stream the information.